Jesyldah/Introduction-to-Redis-Project/README.md

 The dummy CSV used contains data on terrorism and related offenses, scraped from websites and is saved in a csv file `dummy.csv`

 The data file is updated on a daily basis.
 We will use a delta of 1 day to demonstrate ***updating on redis***.
-The delta data is saved in the `dummy_updated.csv` file
+The delta data is saved in the `dummy_update.csv` file

 `Upload the csv files`